 - Story Budget – Lets you view your upcoming content budget.

-Step 10 – Assign Responsibilities
+Step 10 – Assign Roles And Responsibilities

-Ask yourself the following questions:
+As you go through this step, ask yourself the following questions:

 - Who will decide what content gets written/published on your site?